ankane/strong_migrations/README.md

 StrongMigrations.error_messages[:add_column_default] = "Your custom instructions"
 ```

+Check the source code for the list of keys.

 ## Analyze Tables (Postgres)

 Analyze tables automatically (to update planner statistics) after an index is added.
 Create an initializer with: